 We use lectures and group tutorials to deliver most of the modules on the course.
 You will also be expected to undertake a significant amount of independent study.

-You are expected to spend approximately 10 hours work per credit for each module you attend in your degree, e.g. 150 hours work for a 15 credit module.
+Typically, one credit equate to 10 hours of work, e.g. 150 hours work for a 15 credit module.
 These hours cover every aspect of the module: lectures, tutorials, independent study, coursework and preparation for examinations.

 The primary method of assessment for this degree is written examination.
 You may also be assessed by essays, practical examination, oral presentation, reports, class tests and projects.
 The nature of assessment varies by module.